Due to the uncertainties of the covid19 pandemic, the 2020 BSHoF Induction Ceremony, scheduled for Oct. 7th 2020, has been cancelled.

-The Jean McCann Unsung Hero Award 2012 winner: Bill McKeen
+The Jean McCann Unsung Hero Award 2019 winner:

 The Barrie Sports Hall of Fame Society grew from small beginnings as a self-appointed “steering committee” in the summer of 1984.
 It has grown into a volunteer organization which helps to perpetuate the names and deeds not only of Barrie’s great athletes, but also of those selfless individuals who have worked to create an environment in which such athletes could and can excel.